Ahmad-0707/AP-FRQs-2025/Q4/README.md

 #### What I learned from revisiting this problem:

--Math.random from a minium to maxium
+- Math.random from a minium to maxium
--double for loop
+- double for loop